FlyingFathead/gpt2-tensorflow-localchat/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.
+Parts of the model loading code has been forked from [OpenAI's GPT-2 source code](https://github.com/openai/gpt-2).

 ## Contact
 - Project Link: [https://github.com/FlyingFathead/gpt2-tensorflow-localchat](https://github.com/FlyingFathead/gpt2-tensorflow-localchat)